twy80/differential_eqn/README.md

 * Differential equations form a mathematical language that can accurately describe objects in the world that change over time.
   Proficiency in dealing with differential equations is therefore vital for systems science and engineering.
-Below are several
+Two solvers are
-  examples:
+  considered: 'odeint' and 'solve_ivp'. 'odeint' is a Python wrapper for the FORTRAN library function LSODA, while 'solve_ivp' provides more than just LSODA and is generally preferred.
+  The default method for 'solve_ivp' is 'RK45'.

-  - Simulation of a linear RLC circuit, comparing the performance of the 'odeint' and 'solve_ivp' solvers.
+  - Simulation of a linear RLC circuit, comparing the performance of the two solvers.
 With the default settings in both solvers, 'odeint' demonstrates faster execution time and better accuracy.
 Therefore, 'odeint' wins in this scenario.
 (A solver from the control system